 server-side SSL files are missing from the data directory.

-These files enable secure client connections using SSL; see
+These files enable encrypted client connections using SSL; see

 The server checks the data directory for SSL files with the following names: